Kim Thayil: Projects outside Soundgarden

 In March 2018, it was announced that original member of the proto punk band MC5, Wayne Kramer would embark on a 35 date tour of North America for their 50th anniversary of the band's debut Kick Out the Jams, recruiting Thayil to play guitar along with Brendan Canty of Fugazi, Doug Pinnick of King's X, and Marcus Durant of Zen Guerrilla.

 In 2020, Thayil played guitar solos on the song "The Firebird" for the jazz fusion band, the Barret Martin Group.
 In 2021, he played lead guitar and Matt Cameron played drums for a track, "Only Love Can Save Me Now", on the new The Pretty Reckless album.
 The Pretty Reckless frontwoman Taylor Momsen said that without Thayil, recording the track would have been impossible, as "Kim is a master – there's no-one else like him."
 In December 2020, Thayil, Krist Novoselic, Jennifer Johnson, Jillian Raye, Jeff Fielder and Ben Smith performed the song "Drone" at the Seattle Museum of Pop Culture's tribute to Alice in Chains.
 In 2021, Thayil appeared on Mastodon's double album Hushed and Grim, playing lead guitar on the track "Had It All".

 In 2021, Thayil, along with drummer Matt Cameron, bassist Krist Novoselic, guitarist Bubba Dupree, and vocalists Jennifer Johnson and Jillian Raye, formed the group 3rd Secret.
 Their self-titled debut album, which they recorded at The Bait Shop in Bellevue, Washington with producer Jack Endino, was released in April 2022.
 The group also performed at the Museum of Pop Culture in Seattle.

 In 2024, Thayil appeared on Bear McCreary's epic rock concept album, graphic novel, and concert experience - "The Singularity".

 In 2025, Thayil was inducted into the Rock and Roll Hall of Fame, as a member of Soundgarden.

+Thayil recorded a cover version of "The Day I Tried To Live" with King Ultramega to celebrate the induction of Soundgarden into the Rock & Roll Hall of Fame.

+In June 2026, Thayil published his autobiography entitled A Screaming Life: Into the Superunknown With Soundgarden and Beyond, co-authored with Seattle writer Adem Tepedelen.
+In it, the guitarist talks about his youth in Park Forest, his experiences as a founding member of Soundgarden and his projects beyond the band.